Get to Know Your SPICEs

 The history of SPICE

 I reached out to a colleague, Lance Wang, Solutions Architect for the Zuken SOZO center, to get his input.
-Lance has extensive knowledge in this area and was able to provide some historical information along with clear explanations.
+Lance has extensive knowledge in this area and was able to provide some historical information along with clear explanations for SPICE applications.

 SPICE (Simulation Program with Integrated Circuit Emphasis) is a general-purpose, open-source analog electronic circuit simulator.
 It is a program used for integrated circuit and board-level design to check the integrity of circuit designs and to predict circuit behavior.